-Peptic ulcers are usually caused by H. pylori infection or acid-related consumption and are commonly in young men.
+Peptic ulcers are usually caused by H. pylori infection or acid-related consumption and are common in young men.

-Crohn’s disease is a type of inflammatory bowel disease that causes the gastrointestinal tract to become chronically inflamed.
+Crohn’s disease is an inflammatory bowel disease that causes the gastrointestinal tract to become chronically inflamed.

-Common symptoms of this disease include abdominal pain, diarrhea, blood in the stool, and vomiting and can even cause rectal or gastrointestinal bleeding, loss of appetite, and inflammation of the liver.
+Common symptoms of this disease include abdominal pain, diarrhea, blood in the stool, and vomiting.
+They can cause rectal or gastrointestinal bleeding, appetite loss, and liver inflammation.